1976 Zagreb mid-air collision: Accident

 The mid-air collision occurred at 10:14:41.
 Half a minute later, Tasić attempted to call BA476 and instruct it to report passing the next waypoint at Našice, but was answered by a different flight:

 Tasić continued to call BA476 and JP550, ignoring calls from other aircraft, but to no avail:

 Meanwhile, a Lufthansa Boeing 737 was travelling eastbound on UB5 at flight level 290 (approximately 29000 ft) towards Zagreb, only 15 mi behind the Trident.
 The co-pilot saw the collision as a flash of lightning and afterwards, out of a ball of smoke, two aircraft falling towards the ground.
 The Lufthansa captain, Josef Kröse, reported the sighting to Erjavec, the middle-sector controller.

 This was spoken in such an agitated voice that Erjavec was unable to understand what was being said.
 (Later, on hearing the recording of this call, Captain Kröse had difficulty in understanding his own words.)
 The Lufthansa captain had to repeat his message several times.

 When the implications of what was being said dawned on Erjavec, he glanced across to the upper-sector controller.
 At his station sat a stunned Tasić, white-faced with shock.
 Slowly he lifted the headset from his ears and placed it on the console in front of him.

-The two aircraft had collided over the town of Vrbovec, northeast of Zagreb, the last five metres of the DC-9's left wing cutting through the Trident's cockpit section and forward passenger compartment.
+The two aircraft had collided over the town of Vrbovec, northeast of Zagreb.
+The last five metres of the DC-9's left wing had cut through the Trident's cockpit section and forward passenger compartment.

-Pilots of the Trident were killed at the moment of collision.
-The explosive decompression caused the forward part of the Trident's fuselage to disintegrate; the Trident fell, landing on its tail and sliding a short distance before its remains came to rest near village Gaj.
+The pilots of the Trident were killed at the moment of collision.
+The explosive decompression caused the forward part of the Trident's fuselage to disintegrate; the Trident fell, landing on its tail and sliding a short distance before its remains came to rest near the village of Gaj.

-The DC-9, now without over one-third of its left wing, went into an immediate nose-dive and slammed into the ground right-wing first, near village Dvorišće, 25 seconds after the collision.
-CVR had reactivated at the moment of collision, having stopped recording 20 minutes earlier.
+The DC-9, now without over one-third of its left wing, went into an immediate nose-dive and slammed into the ground right-wing first, near the village of Dvorišće near Rakovec, 25 seconds after the collision.
+The CVR had reactivated at the moment of collision, having stopped recording 20 minutes earlier.

-In the end, everyone aboard both flights were killed.
+In the end, everyone aboard both aircraft was killed.